Ivanka Trump Minimizes Immigration Ban In The Eyes Of Critics By Flaunting Glamorous ‘Date Night’ Photo With Husband

 — Toni (@thatgirlinsb) January 30, 2017

-Some of the comments were especially harsh, with one retweeting the image with the words in large font, “War Criminals,” and another calling the couple “Nazis.”
+Some of the comments were especially harsh, with one person retweeting the image with the words in large font “War Criminals” and another calling the couple “Nazis.”

-In spite of the overwhelming negative response Ivanka got for her post, a few defended the nation’s first daughter.
+In spite of the overwhelmingly negative response Ivanka got for her post, a few defended the nation’s first daughter.

 “If you haters are going to write nasty messages on here how about you just unfollow her and keep your rude and nasty comments to yourself,” a supporter remarked on Ivanka’s Instagram page.

 “Why you people hating so much in poor ivanka she did nothing wrong!!
-The President is doing a great job and keeping all his promises!!????????????????????????????????????????,” another wrote.
+The President is doing a great job and keeping all his promises!!??” another wrote.

 Ivanka Trump routinely posts photos of her luxurious lifestyle on her Instagram and Twitter accounts.
 She’s keeping with her ritual, but the timing of her latest post is rubbing critics the wrong way.

 Did Ivanka Trump go too far in posting a date night photo with her husband on the same night protests over the immigration ban was being carried out?
-Lives were being being changed and stories of travel restrictions ruining plans seemingly had little impact on the first daughter’s decision to post the image.
-Perhaps she was making her own statement or wasn’t going to let her father’s executive orders dictate what she does.
+Lives were being changed and stories of travel restrictions ruining plans seemingly had little impact on the first daughter’s decision to post the image.

 The 35-year-old first daughter definitely caused an uproar with the date night photo, appearing to express utter dismissal at the crisis taking place over the immigration ban that resulted in many travelers being detained at airports following the president’s executive order.
-Ivanka Trump hasn’t responded to the backlash.
+At the time of this writing, neither Ivanka Trump nor her husband has responded to the backlash on social media.

 [Featured Image by Chip Somodevilla/Getty Images]